duckietown/docs-brown/book/doc-sky/75-localization-slam/30-local-assignment.md

 However, the particle filter assignment will require you to view a MatPlotLib animation.
 To accommodate this, you may either install the required dependencies on your own computer (optional!) or work on a department machine which already has them.
+If you install OpenCV yourself, make sure the version is 2.4.9.
-The easiest way to work on this project is to work over ssh on your laptops and use XQuartz (what the -Y is for when you type ssh -Y) which will allow you to view animations over ssh.
+The easiest way to work on this project is to work over ssh on your computer and use XQuartz (what the -Y is for when you type ssh -Y) which will allow you to view animations over ssh.
 As a reminder, to access your account on the department machines, open a terminal and run "ssh -Y your_login@ssh.cs.brown.edu."
 You may use cyberduck or your preferred method to transfer files from your computer to the